Propagate Sweet Potato Vine

 Sweet Potato Vine Propagation

 Sweet Potato vine propagation is so easy that beginners will find it a perfect first-time project.
-Start with healthy plants and some sharp garden snips or pruners.
-All you need is a Sweet Potato vine plant to take cuttings from and a container of water.
+For the best results start with healthy plants and some sharp garden snips or pruners.
+All you need is a Sweet Potato vine plant to take cuttings from and a glass of water.

-To take cuttings, follow a vine back to a leaf node and cut to the length you wish. (where leaves emerge from the vine)
+These simple steps should be taken a few weeks before the danger of frost or late summer.
+To take cuttings from the parent plant, follow a vine back to a leaf node and cut to the length you wish. (where leaves emerge from the vine)

 Remove Leaves from Vine

-Next, snip off the leaves of the vine on the portion you wish to place into the water to root.
+Next, it’s a good idea to snip off the lower leaves of the vine on the portion you wish to place into the water to root.
 The top of the vine should still have leaves left on it.

-Cut enough off for the stem to reach the bottom of the container you will use to root the cuttings. (this helps keep them from falling out)
+Cut enough off for the stem to reach the bottom of the container you will use to get new roots on the sweet potato slips. (this helps keep them from falling out)

 Sap will begin to ooze out of the cut ends.
 Gently swish the stem in water to clean this off before plunging it into your container of water.